CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref-alph.md

 Revison date .....
 ```

-# Introduction to Orthic Consolidated – Reference
+# Introduction to Orthic Consolidated – Reference Alphabet

 Sometimes (more often than I'd like), I want to look up a rule.
-Searching three separate books, which often disagree about which style level a rule applies to, is annoying and frustrating.
+Searching four separate books, which often disagree about which style level a rule applies to and sometimes have an entirely different rule, is annoying and frustrating.
 (One could argue, correctly, that if I'd spent enough time on each rule, I would not need this reference.)
-It gets even worse when you add Revised to the mix.

 This book intends to solve that problem.
 It combines all the rules (except those that only exist in the reporting style) from the Manual, Supplement, Teaching Parts 1 and 2, and Revised.
 It includes references to the sources for easy confirmation of the rules.
 (I lied.
 I included some rules that I like that are only in the reporting style.)